Stavrosfil/pymt/README.md

 ## Support

-It currently only supports OASTH, a Thessaloniki-based bus company, which the module was initialy built for.
-We hope to support more in the future with the help of various people that need it.
-There really is a need for an open source solution for this problem.
+It currently only supports `OASTh`, a Thessaloniki-based bus company, which the module was initialy built for.
+We hope to support more in the future.

-## Standard
+## Installation and Usage

-The goal is to standardize a module, for every one of them to have the same structure and functionality.
-The goal is to make the system plug-and-play, and for developers to use it effortlessly.

-e.g: `get_stop_arivals()` will return a list of every bus name and arival time corresponds to a bus stop given.
+Documentation is on the TODO list and is a also a work in progress.

 _Documentation is also a WIP, and is planned to be updated soon.
 At this point, some of it might be inaccurate as the project takes shape and is not in its final form!_